denisklp/kbot/README.md

 ## Kbot

-Kbot is a base Telegram bot that allows you to perform various tasks.
+Kbot is a basic Telegram bot that allows you to perform various tasks.
 It is built using Go and the Telegram Bot API.

 ### Installation